-Currently represent the wealth division of a national broker/dealer client in defense of a suit filed in Florida state court asserting claims based on fraud, negligent misrepresentation, breach of fiduciary duty, and conversion.
+Currently represent the wealth division of a national broker-dealer client in defense of a suit filed in a FINRA arbitration asserting claims based on fraud, negligent misrepresentation, breach of fiduciary duty, and conversion.

 Served as lead coordinating counsel and lead trial counsel in more than 150 FINRA arbitrations involving several open end and closed end high yield bond funds.